Metformin to Augment Strength Training Effective Response in Seniors

 Benefits: Supervised exercise training 3 days per week for 14 weeks with certified trainers in a clinical research setting; free assessments of health and functional status, body composition, and fitness; opportunity to play a pivotal role in biomedical research that will advance personalized exercise medicine for older adults.

-If you may be interested in participating and want to learn more, please complete this questionnaire below and a member of our research staff will contact you soon.
+If you may be interested in participating and want to learn more, please complete the questionnaire below and a member of our research staff will contact you soon.
+You may also email email@example.com or call 205-996-4086.
 Thank you for your interest.